 2. Christmas Tree Lights Craft: This idea was adapted from HERE.
 I bought foam Christmas trees and used an "anywhere" punch to punch small holes all over the tree.
 I then cut different color tissue paper into small squares.
 At the party, the kids will glue the tissue paper squares onto the back of the tree and add a star to the front.
 This looks really neat when held up to the light or hung on a window - the tissue paper looks like twinkling lights on the tree!

 3. Wish List Craft: This would be a fun craft to do every year to remember what the kids wished for!
-You can download this cute printable HERE.
+You can download this cute printable HERE (Or with a space to write year instead of a printed year HERE).
 Print on white cardstock and cut in half.
 Roll the top end and then the bottom end around a pencil to get the scroll effect.
 I added some string to the back so that it could be an ornament on the tree.
 At the party, the kids will write their names and wish list items on the ornament!

 4. Christmas Tree Handprint Craft: This one takes more prep work than the others but I always love a handprint craft!
 I went up to the school before the party and got everyone's handprint on an 8x10" thin canvas using green acrylic paint.
 After the handprints dried, I used puffy paint to make the tree shape and to add a star, stump, and the child's name.
 I let the puffy paint dry 24 hours.
 Then I used hot glue to attach ribbon on the back.
 At the party, the kids will add ornaments either by gluing on buttons (preschoolers) or by using q-tips to dot acrylic paint on (2nd graders).